jceelen/strava-windsurf-data/readme.md

 * Markup v2
   * Banding
 * Update logging
-* Add simple dashboard sheet
 * Use [toast](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet#toast) messages to update the user about the proces.
 * Update Strava with data from this sheet.
-* Start using the [Import/Export REST API](https://developers.google.com/apps-script/guides/import-export) for importing and exporting projects
-* Add switches for data updates in config
 * Add charts
 * Add link to strava activity
 * Improve speed/performance of updateActivityUserGeneratedContent()
-* Rename activities to sessions in code (activities are Strava, sessions this script uses sessions)
-* Update getStravaItems() to support other items (the loop is specifically for activities)
 * Conversion from city to spot
+* Duration in hours and minutes
 * Add tides
 * Add current(tidal) directions
-* Duration in hours and minutes
-* Move description to notes on the title: setNotes(notes)
+* Update getStravaItems() to support other items (the loop is specifically for activities)
 * Refactor:
   * setColumnMarkup(): use arrays to update a bunch of cells instead of 1 cell at the time
   * getLocation(): tidy up the for loop and caching.